lidiarpo/Team6-EDA397-2017/report_template.md

 * **Coding standards**: For this sprint we tried to keep the coding standards in mind while coding, refactoring some of the old code to make it more inline with our standards when deemed fit.
 Doing this did however cost some extra development time, but we believe that we would make up for it if we would do more sprints in the future.
 Unfortunately this is our last sprint, and if none of the team members pick up the project for future development all the work of implementing the coding standards would've been futile.

 * **Collectice code ownership**: For this sprint we have gotten into the habit of refactoring each others code.
 The team members all know that they are free to refactor it and does not hesitate to do so if they see room for improvements.

+* **Test-First**: In this sprint the group has obtained more experience with the Android framework, and has been able to apply Test-First practices to some of the functionality of the app, discovering early mistakes in the app.

 # Postmortem